Big Boss (Metal Gear)

 The concept of Naked Snake was an attempt to distance him from Solid Snake, despite both being physically similar through their characterizations.
 He has been voiced by Akio Ōtsuka and Chikao Ōtsuka in the Japanese version, and by David Hayter, Kiefer Sutherland and Richard Doyle in the English translation.
-Critical reception to Big Boss has been positive, due to his role as a villain and his enmity with his son.
+Critical reception to Big Boss has been positive, due to his role as a villain and his relationship with Solid Snake.
 His younger persona has been praised as likeable, with critics generally enjoying the execution of his character development in the series designed to shape him into a villainous icon.